mc-cip/spec/format_spec.md

 ```

 In the example above, the project `first-successor` was released first.
 After the release of `first-successor`, the project `second-successor` was released.

+The successor and predecessor projects should, ideally, be the same project, just under a different ID.
+For example, the project may have been forked and an updated version was created by a different person.

 ---